-In domestic arbitrations, unless otherwise agreed, the sole arbitrator or arbitral tribunal can grant a preliminary injunction decision or order the determination of evidence at the request of a party (Article 414, CCP).
+In domestic arbitrations, unless otherwise agreed, the sole arbitrator or arbitral tribunal can grant a preliminary injunction decision or order the determination of evidence at the request of a party (Article 414, Code on Civil Procedure (CCP)).
 The determination of evidence is a measure which ensures that relevant evidence for the claim is gathered and protected to prevent its loss before the evidence is examined.
 For example, in the case of an accident, the court can decide (at the request of a party) that the relevant evidence is determined before the trial since it might otherwise be lost or damaged.

 The arbitrator or arbitral tribunal can also require a party to deposit security before it makes a decision on a preliminary injunction or preliminary attachment (Article 414, CCP).
 However, in respect of international arbitrations, the TIAC states that for decisions that require the involvement of a forced execution authority or other official authority, the arbitrator or arbitral tribunal cannot grant a preliminary injunction or preliminary attachment decision.
 In addition, preliminary measures granted by the arbitral tribunal are not binding on third parties.